 Helping Others with Dementia

 Remember to always seek medical attention when you’re ill.
-Note that Bach Remedies can be taken along with medical drugs, but do not replace them).

 Helping with recommended remedies

 John said Mary’s mind was beginning to fade, so much so, that she had now lost her ‘point of reference’ that our memories give us.
 She had no anchor and always felt lost.

 And because Mary has no present day memories, she gets terribly anxious when she tries to remember anything, and so very naturally, she feels lost and is terrified of being left alone as she doesn’t know or remember where she is.